Carlotta Nillson: Later years

 Carlotta Nillson appears to have retired from the stage sometime around World War I. She remained active with the Actor's Equity organization and at some point became one of the first actors from the legitimate stage to appear on radio.
 Nillson came out of retirement on two occasions: she appeared in the 1934 play Re-Echo, but voluntarily withdrew from the cast before its Broadway debut when she learned the playwright, I. J. Golden, wanted her part to be played by actress Florence Walcott, and in late 1940 she joined the cast of Ferenc Molnár's short-lived Broadway play Delicate Story staged at Henry Miller's Theatre.

 Death

-Carlota Nillson died at the age 75 at a New York area hospital on December 30, 1951, and was interred at the Kensico Cemetery in Valhalla, New York.
+Carlota Nillson died at the age 75 at a New York area hospital on December 30, 1951.